-- HON 112 Introduction to Honors (4 credits).
-Required of all students in the Honors Program; this is the principal course in the program for academic planning and advisement.
-The course also satisfies the College’s General Education requirements for Written Communication, Oral Communication, Diversity and Perspectives on Women.
+HON 112 “Introduction to Honors” (4 credits): Required of all students who enroll in the Honors College as freshmen.
+Satisfies “Academic Planning Seminar” (APS) and the General Education requirements for Written Communication, Oral Communication, Diversity and Perspectives on Gender & Women.

-TRACK II HONORS COURSES
+SPECIALIZED HONORS COURSES

 219 Holmes Hall, Brockport, NY 14420 • (585) 395-5400 • FAX (585) 395-5046